syncfusion-content/windowsforms-docs/WindowsForms/SfComboBox/UI Automation.md

 ### Getting started

-Follw the steps to create a `CodedUITest project` and test the `SfComboBox` application:
+Follow the steps to create a `CodedUITest project` and test the `SfComboBox` application:

 1. Create a new application or open an existing application with `SfComboBox`.
 2. Create a Coded UI Test project.
 A CUIT file will be added automatically.